 The Wisconsin Marching Band and Varsity Band play an important role in the excitement of Badger athletics, the vitality of the Madison campus, and the pride of Wisconsin alumni and fans across the state and throughout the country.
 Most people are surprised to learn that the University of Wisconsin-Madison does not provide funds to meet the cost of such critical items as new instruments and uniforms, which are not a part of the Band’s annual budget.
 Outside of contributions, the only money available is generated by the Band’s own activities and is used to meet the costs of daily operations.

-Your support will help continue the tradition of excellence in teaching, research and public serviceMake a Gift »
+Your support will help continue the tradition of excellence in teaching, research, and public service.Make a Gift

-The UW Band Endowment Fund offers a permanent source of income for meeting major Band needs that will recur in the future.
-For example, providing new uniforms and instruments for the students in the Band is one of the most costly of these requirements.
-While manufacturers estimate the “life” of uniforms and instruments to be seven years, the Band’s careful handling and ongoing maintenance and repair extends their use to a decade – but eventual replacement is certain.
-Income generated by the UW Band Endowment Fund will guarantee the resources to always meet these and other critical long-term needs, so that Wisconsin’s remains “the best band in the land” for generations to come.
+The Michael Leckrone Endowment Fund helps to enhance the band director’s salary and offers a permanent source of income for meeting major needs that will recur in the future.
+It provides the Director of Athletic Bands with some flexibility in responding to unexpected needs and in taking advantage of unanticipated opportunities.
+Gift dollars support expenditures that enhance and benefit the Marching Band when no other source of funding is available.
+Income generated by the fund will guarantee the resources to always meet these and other critical long-term needs, so that Wisconsin’s remains “the best band in the land” for generations to come.